-To produce nationwide estimates, the discharge weights should be used to extrapolate sampled discharges in the Core file to the discharges from all U.S. community, non-rehabilitation hospitals.
-For the 2000 NIS, DISCWT should be used to create nationwide estimates for all analyses except those that involve total charges, and DISCWTCHARGE should be used to create nationwide estimates of total charges.
-For all other years of the NIS, including the 2002 NIS, DISCWTCHARGE is not required, and DISCWT (DISCWT\U prior to the 1998 NIS) should be used to create all estimates.
-For a 10% subsample file, use the corresponding subsample discharge weight, DISCWT10 (D10CWT\U prior to the 1998 NIS) or DISCWTCHARGE10.
+To produce nationwide estimates, use the discharge weights to extrapolate sampled discharges in the Core file to the discharges from all U.S. community, non-rehabilitation hospitals.
+For the 2000 NIS, use DISCWT to create nationwide estimates for all analyses except those that involve total charges, and use DISCWTCHARGE to create nationwide estimates of total charges.
+For all other years of the NIS, DISCWTCHARGE is not required, and DISCWT (DISCWT_U prior to the 1998 NIS) should be used to create all estimates.
+For a 10% subsample file, use the corresponding subsample discharge weight, DISCWT10 (D10CWT_U prior to the 1998 NIS) or DISCWTCHARGE10.